DarkMio/RedditRover/README.rst

     v0.7: No more praw-OAuth2Util, strengthening the framework, resolving major issues
     --------------------------------------------------------------------------------------------------------------
     v0.6: Recode of the bot.
-A trillion of new features, which I will document soon™ v0.5: Added more bots - and then it kept fucking up. v0.4: Should now load infinite amounts of links, represent them with the website title and respond accordingly. v0.3: Fixing behaviour with non-escaped chars in links and stopping the self-spam.
+A trillion of new features, which I will document soon v0.5: Added more bots - and then it kept fucking up. v0.4: Should now load infinite amounts of links, represent them with the website title and respond accordingly. v0.3: Fixing behaviour with non-escaped chars in links and stopping the self-spam.